aiman-al-masoud/cinciarellang/docs/wiki/3-flow-control/0-if/README.md

 x == 'small'; //true
 ```

-Because `if` is an expression, you can concatenate any number of `if-else-if` as you want (although you'll probably prefer using `match` if you reach that point):
+Because `if` is an expression, you can concatenate any number of `if-else-if`s as you want (although you'll probably prefer using `match` if you reach that point):

 ```
 foo = 2;